protoedu/protoedu.github.io/projects.markdown

 > *We’ve worked with many programming languages and frameworks.
 Languages we are familiar with include but are not limited to Java, C, C++, Python,
 > Haskell, and Erlang.
 We are also well versed in all modern web-frameworks and DBs from Django to Rust.
 We have done hardware work on ATmega, Arduino,
 >  Android, Snapdragon, ARM, Playstation, and Intel.*

+***

+## Modular iteration
+As we move from ideation to prototype both looks like and works like we will employ the right stack for the task at hand.
+Our approach is always to build modular components that can be stacked together in multiple configurations for different outcomes and experiments.

+> We often start with paper prototypes or role-playing simulations to quickly frame ideas and look for design factors that lead to design opportunities.
+We > use a methodology called Structured Planning that allows us to build up bottom up function structures which maximizes functional support and minimizes
+> solution conflicts.